- Graduate of the Royal Botanic Gardens, Kew

 Over the years my gardens have been unexpectedly varied, from two window boxes outside a first floor flat... to an 8 ft x 6 ft terrace... to a strip 200 ft long and just 14 ft wide to an acre of and half of meadow and garden and now I divide my time between a small cottage garden in Northamptonshire and two acres of woods in Pennsylvania.

-In recent years I've been writing on plants and gardens in newspapers, general interest magazines and in specialist gardening magazines; for two years I was gardening columnist for The Observer newspaper, then Gardening Correspondent of the London Evening Standard.
+In recent years I've been writing on plants and gardens in newspapers, general interest magazines and in specialist gardening magazines; I was gardening columnist for The Observer newspaper, then Gardening Correspondent of the London Evening Standard.

 I've also written more than twenty books, published both in Britain and the United States.
-I judge at the Chelsea Flower Show and at other Royal Horticultural Society flower shows and I also judge the RHS flower trials.
+For many years I judged at the Chelsea Flower Show and at other Royal Horticultural Society flower shows and I also judge the RHS flower trials.
 I've appeared on BBC TV's Gardeners' World and ITV's Grass Roots.

-I've won five awards, and been shortlisted for more.
+I've won six awards, and been shortlisted for more.
 My photography has been published in many magazines and books around the world and is represented by GardenPhotos.com.

-These were followed by All-in-One Garden which reveals how easy it is to grow ornamental vegetables and herbs with flowers – in beds, borders and containers - to create a garden that both looks and tastes good.
-And for four years I worked as Editor-in-Chief of the Encyclopedia of Perennials, published in Britain in association with the Royal Horticultural Society and in the United States with the American Horticultural Society.
-In Canada, continental Europe and elsewhere other editions will be available.
+There was also All-in-One Garden which reveals how easy it is to grow ornamental vegetables and herbs with flowers – in beds, borders and containers - to create a garden that both looks and tastes good.
+I am also Editor-in-Chief of the Encyclopedia of Perennials, published in Britain in association with the Royal Horticultural Society and in the United States with the American Horticultural Society.
+In Canada, continental Europe and elsewhere other editions are.
 I'll post news of when these and other books are available in the US, UK, Canada and around the world on my blog at TransatlanticPlantsman.